TRaSH-Guides/Guides/docs/SQP/index.md

     **CF** = Custom Formats

 ???
-FAQ "Why don't you add this to the public guide ?"
+FAQ "Why don't you add this to the public guide?"
-    These SQP are advanced Quality Profiles tested and created for a specific need, and only interesting for people that are interested in a specific Quality Profile.
+    These SQPs are advanced Quality Profiles tested and created for a specific need, and only interesting for people that are interested in a specific Quality Profile.

 ???
-FAQ "I see CF that aren't in the main Guide"
+FAQ "I see CFs that aren't in the main guide"
-    Some SQP have/need specific CF to work.
+    Some SQPs have/need specific CFs to work.

 ???
-FAQ "Some CF in your instructions have a score of 0 should i follow the scores from the main Guide ?"
+FAQ "Some CFs in your instructions have a score of 0.
+Should I follow the scores from the main guide?"
     No, you should always follow the scores of the SQP.

 !!!
 TIP